 It’s practical and nature-based.
 You can adapt recipes with common sense principles, like, “ I need to lighten up.
 How can this recipe be lightened up?”
 “I’ve got a fair amount of Pitta and Kapha, I know oily quality exacerbates my issues, how do I make this recipe less greasy and still have it fly?”

 We’ll be reviewing each of the 21 gunas/attributes and their effect on the doshas and digestion.
 We’ll look together at the six tastes and how they can dance together in a meal.

 We’ll apply small tweaks to best advantage.
 Like adding ground coriander to a dish to sooth it and cool it down.
 Or rose petals and cumin to a tomato-based dish, to make it less heating and sweeter.
 Baking or roasting in place of frying.
 You can adapt recipes yourself like this, with guidance and creatively on your own.

 It Can Be Fun

 I’m one of those people who likes to make do.
 And who can’t resist messing with a recipe.
 You may be like that, too.
 Or you may be more comfortable following a recipe like playing a beautiful piece of sheet music, one note at a time, with presence.
-However you like to play, you’re welcome to this next course I’m teaching this month, Wednesdays, May 18 & 25, Dynamics of Ayurvedic Nutrition: Adapt Recipes for Individual & Cultural Needs.
-It’s open to everyone who’s interested, no exceptions.
+However you like to play, you’re welcome to join us two Wednesdays in a row, November 2 & 9, 2022, for Dynamics of Ayurvedic Nutrition: Adapt Recipes for Individual & Cultural Needs.
+It’s open to everyone who’s interested in personal and/or professional growth.
 With PACE credits for Ayurvedic practitioners.

 Here’s an interview with Amadea on The Healthy Peaceful Podcast with Noreen Dillman about this Adapt Recipes course.
 Much thanks to Noreen, natural foods chef and inspired Ayurveda educator, for her insightful observations.